Celebrity Watch Party

-Celebrity Watch Party (known as Celebrity Gogglebox USA internationally) is an American reality television series that aired on Fox from May 7 to July 23, 2020.
+Celebrity Watch Party (known internationally as Celebrity Gogglebox USA) is an American reality television series that aired on Fox from May 7 to July 23, 2020.
 The show is based on the British television series Gogglebox and features celebrities recording themselves watching and reacting to television shows and news stories inside their homes.
 Due to the impact of the COVID-19 pandemic on television, Fox pushed back the premieres of some scripted series to later in the year and opted to create Celebrity Watch Party as one of two shows—along with The Masked Singer: After the Mask—that could be produced remotely to fill the programming gap.

 Production

 On April 30, 2020, it was announced that the series would premiere on May 7, 2020.
-The initial celebrity participants announced included Rob Lowe, Meghan Trainor, Joe Buck, Raven-Symoné, Master P and Romeo, JoJo Siwa, Steve Wozniak, Curtis Stone, and Robert and Kym Herjavec.
+The initial celebrity participants announced included Rob Lowe, Meghan Trainor, Joe Buck, Raven-Symoné, Master P, Romeo Miller, JoJo Siwa, Steve Wozniak, Curtis Stone, and Robert and Kym Herjavec.
 On May 7, 2020, Sharon, Ozzy, and Kelly Osbourne, Tyra Banks, and Reggie Bush were announced to be celebrity participants in the series as well.
 Justin Long, Jesse McCartney, Jodie Sweetin, Andrea Barber, and Lindsay and Aliana Lohan later joined as participants in future episodes.

 On July 9, 2020, it was announced that the series was extended an extra week, with a new installment airing on July 23.